Genos27/Docs/README.md

 ```

 ### /help and /commandhelp
-- `/help` – Lists all commands with examples.
+- `/help`: Lists all commands with examples.
-- `/commandhelp command:<name>` – Detailed options/subcommands for one command.
+- `/commandhelp command:<name>`: Detailed options/subcommands for one command.

 ## Event & Activity Behavior
 - Voice joins/leaves are logged and rolled up per day/channel.